 The History of Cusqueña

 On October 1, 1908, a group of entrepreneurs led by Ernesto Günther founded the Cervecera Alemana (“German Brewery”) in the city of Cusco.
-A year later, the newfound brewery was bottling its cerveza premium del Perú (premium Peruvian beer).
+One year later, the newfound brewery was bottling its cerveza premium del Perú (premium Peruvian beer).

 Residents of Cusco (called cusqueños) were accustomed to drinking alcoholic beverages, particularly traditional chicha beers made from maize, and it didn't take them long to grow fond of the new -- and much lighter -- Cusqueña lager.